coatless-rpkg/cetcolor/cran-comments.md

 * This is a new release.

+* Possibly mis-spelled words in DESCRIPTION:
+  CET (2:8, 7:8)
+  Kovesi (6:75)

+* These are not mis-spelled words.
+In particular, note that the first mis-spelled word is the organization that the colour maps author belongs to and the second word is the last name of the colour maps author.

 ## Reverse dependencies

 This is a new release, so there are no reverse dependencies.